-Most of the listings you'll see on the Roofstock website are sourced through a mix of partnerships with larger institutional owners, and a growing number of individual owners who want a hassle-free way of selling a single family property.
+Most of the listings you'll see on the Roofstock website are sourced through partnerships with larger institutional owners and a growing number of individual owners who want a hassle-free way of selling a single-family property.

 What is the Typical Return On Investment?

-The typical return on the properties from Roofstock are decent (positively cash flowing, with cap rates that range from 3-4% on the low end to 8-9% on the high end).
+The typical return on the properties from Roofstock is decent (positively cash flowing, with cap rates that range from 3-4% on the low end to 8-9% on the high end).

 If you want to get started as a real estate investor (or if you're just looking for a solid place to park some of your cash… a place that will also give you some nice tax write-offs), Roofstock seems to be one of the easiest turnkey shops I've seen to date.

-Whenever I write reviews like this, I like to have some kind of first-hand experience with the website/product/service I'm talking about.
+Whenever I write reviews like this, I want first-hand experience with the website/product/service I'm talking about.

-In these situations, I'm obviously quite curious to hear what the experience has been like for others out there who have used them.
+In these situations, I'm curious to hear what the experience has been like for others who have used them.

-Luckily, I stumbled across this review and this review on the BiggerPockets forums, where a couple of users were kind enough to thoroughly document what their experience was like buying through Roofstock.
+Luckily, I stumbled across this review on the BiggerPockets forums, where a couple of users were kind enough to thoroughly document what their experience was like buying through Roofstock.
 I also found a few others on Reddit who also shared their experiences.

 The long and the short of it is, every opinion and review I've seen to date has been positive (and these first-hand reviews were not coming from anyone with a financial interest in promoting the company – like I am in this blog post :).

-After seeing all of this, I was able to get pretty comfortable with putting this piece together – and if you're in the market for buying a turnkey rental property, I hope you found this helpful as well.
+After seeing all of this, I was able to get pretty comfortable with putting this piece together, and if you're in the market for buying a turnkey rental property, I hope you found this helpful!